pu2clr/SI4844/README-PT-BR.md

 /*
  * This method allows you to customize the frequency range of a band.
  * The SI4844 can work from 2.3–28.5 MHz on SW, 64.0–109.0MHz on FM
- * You can configure the band index 40, for example, to work between 27 to 28 MHz.
+ * You can configure the band index 40, for Exemplo, to work between 27 to 28 MHz.
  * See Si48XX ATDD PROGRAMMING GUIDE, pages 17, 18, 19 and 20.
  *
  * (top – button)/(bandSpace) must be betwenn 50 and 230